realliljennie-a11y/malem-ha-addon/README.md

 | `0xAC` | Dry, event ended — `byte[1] × 5` = duration in seconds |

 The authentication key table and magic bytes were extracted from the decompiled original Android APK.

+## Cache file

+There is a cache file, /config/malem_state.json, where the script stores the MAC address(ses) of the device(s) in order to speed up discovery.

 ## Multiple sensors